 - You’ll hire more quickly, and in some cases, you won’t even have to create an ad or spend money posting it.
 The applicant-to-hire ratio is significantly lower with a referral, at one hire for every three applications versus one hire from every 10 candidates from an advertisement.

-- Interestingly, the referral candidate tends to onboard more quickly; they have an internal resource that they can go to with questions, so orientation just seems to flow better.
+- Interestingly, the referral candidate tends to onboard more quickly; they have an internal resource that they can talk to about questions, so orientation just seems to flow better.

 - Referred employees stick around longer, with around a 46% retention rate after a year, compared to 33% from career sites and 22% from job boards.